 Art buyers are bidding less at auction houses, dealers are bidding more on online success, and the U.K. is bidding farewell to the pre-Brexit trade market.
-These are just a few of the top art market insights from a recent report released by The European Fine Art Foundation (TEFAF).
+These are just a few of the top art market insights from the 2017 Art Market Report released by The European Fine Art Foundation (TEFAF).

-Founded in 1988, TEFAF is a non-profit organization that hosts one of the world’s leading art fairs in Maastricht in the Netherlands (two additional shows are now being held in New York City in the fall and spring, during Frieze art fair weekend).
-Along with hosting these annual events, TEFAF partners each year with the online platform Artnet to release the TEFAF Report, which provides a comprehensive look at the art industry’s sales activity for the previous year.
+Founded in 1988, TEFAF is a non-profit organization that hosts some of the world’s leading art fairs in the Netherlands and New York City.
+Along with hosting these annual events, TEFAF partners each year with the online platform Artnet to release the TEFAF Report, which provides a comprehensive look at the art market from the previous year.
 Prepared by art finance professor Dr. Rachel A. J. Pownall, the report uses auction data and art price index figures from the Artnet Price Database, surveys of private art dealers, and trade data for imports and exports.

 In the report’s foreword, Artnet CEO Jacob Pabst noted that the TEFAF Report is “widely regarded as the most comprehensive summary of the art market,” and its 115 pages of findings and statistics seem to confirm that statement.
-The full report can be found here for those who want to read it in its entirety; for everyone else, Artrepreneur has highlighted five key takeaways from the report.
+The full report can be found here for those who want to read it in its entirety; for everyone else, here are five key takeaways on the trends and challenges in the art market from the report.

 Art sales are going, going, but not quite gone from art auction houses.
 In 2015, public art auction sales of art, high-end jewelry, and decorative arts was $20.8 billion globally; in 2016, that figure dropped to $16.9 billion, and the news has the art market wondering.
 Art buyers who aren’t picking up an auction paddle are turning towards the private sector, with dealer sales making up over 62% of global art sales.
 Boosted by greater access to information, buyers are more confident in their transactions with dealers and galleries, and they also appreciate the pricing transparency that they can’t find on the art auction floor.